vu-societal-analyics/societal-analytics-lab-website/_blogs/20250201_computing-power.md

         -   [Computing server of the Societal Analytics Lab](#computing-server-of-the-societal-analytics-lab)

-&lt;Figure 1 about here: Source: This image was created with the assistance of DALL·E 3, in January 22, 2025.&gt;

 The [Societal Analytics Lab](https://www.societal-analytics.nl/) works together with the IT for Research department to help lab members access hardware and software.
 We aim to help VU researchers face three common issues related with computing power: 1) insufficient RAM, 2) insufficient storage memory, and 3) lack of GPUs.